 Assembly of ATCC1015-specific gene-protein-reaction associations

 The ATCC1015 strain is the parent citric acid producing strain, and so for a metabolic model of A. niger to be relevant to the property of citric acid production it is important that it reflects this strain.
 The gene assignments in the previous metabolic model of A. niger, iHL1210 [6], correspond to the enzyme producing CBS 513.88 strain.
-The iMA871 model [5] included ATCC1015 gene assignments, however, these were secondary and mapped from CBS 513.88 genes using an older version of the ATCC1015 genome annotation.
-At the time of doing this work, no reliable ATCC1015-specific model existed, and so to create an ATCC1015-specific model of A. niger for this work we employed a reconstruction process (Figure 1) based on the latest ATCC1015 genome annotation [4].
+The iMA871 model [5] included ATCC1015 gene assignments, however these were secondary and mapped from CBS 513.88 genes using an older version of the ATCC1015 genome annotation.
+At the time of initiating this work, no reliable ATCC1015-specific model existed, and so to create an ATCC1015-specific model of A. niger for this work we employed a reconstruction process (Figure 1) based on the latest ATCC1015 genome annotation [4].
 Available from the Joint Genome Institute, version 4.0 has 11910 genes compared to 11197 genes in version 3.0 used in iMA871.
 The 713 extra genes in the latest annotation explain the missing ATCC1015 gene assignments in iMA871.
 In the reconstruction process, two annotation tools were used; Blast2GO [9] and KEGG Automatic Annotation Server (KAAS) [10].
 Using Blast2GO, 2372 genes were mapped to 981 EC numbers, which were mapped to 2163 KEGG reactions.
 Using KAAS, 3043 genes were mapped to 2624 KO (KEGG Orthology) terms.
 1036 of these KO terms were mapped to 1514 KEGG reactions.
 From the KAAS output, 1370 genes mapped to 768 EC numbers, and 1340 genes mapped to KEGG reactions.
 The outputs from Blast2GO and KAAS were compared.
 283 of the 1514 KEGG reactions from the KAAS output were not found in the Blast2GO output.
 932 of the 2163 KEGG reactions from the Blast2GO output were not found in the KAAS output.
 The differences are likely due to the Blast2GO output being more exhaustive and the KAAS output being more specific.
 The two reaction lists were combined into 2446 KEGG reactions from a total of 2630 ATCC1015 genes.
 868 of these 2446 KEGG reactions were matched to 994 reactions in the previous A. niger model iHL1210.
-Of the reactions without a match, 125 were matched to EC numbers and KO terms from the annotation process, bringing the total number of reaction matches to 1119.
+Of the reactions in iHL1210 without a match, 125 were matched to EC numbers and KO terms from the annotation process, bringing the total number of reaction matches to 1119.
 The corresponding ATCC1015 genes were assigned to these 1119 reactions.
 BLASTP was used to assign ATCC1015 genes to those reactions in iHL1210 that had no match to the list of KEGG reactions.
 The gene assignments for 11 of these reactions had no hits above the identity and e-value thresholds (90% and 1e-20) (Table S1: see Additional file 1).
 Two of these had hits within the e-value threshold but below the identity threshold, which were included.
 The other gene assignments were searched against version 3.0 of the ATCC1015 genome annotation, and the gene assignments for two reactions had hits which were included.
 This resulted in a total of 1729 unique ATCC1015 genes and an intermediate model.
 This is significantly higher than existing A. niger models suggesting more exhaustive GPR associations in this model which act as a valuable resource when considering engineering strategies.

 Evidence-based verification of new metabolic reactions and construction of iDU1756